-A picture-perfect roast turkey has long been the centerpiece of the traditional and time-honored American Thanksgiving feast and Coastal Goods Brine Time and Turkey Time poultry seasoning are designed to pave the designated cook’s path to culinary perfection.
+A picture-perfect roast turkey has long been the centerpiece of the traditional and time-honored American Thanksgiving feast and Coastal Goods Turkey Time poultry seasoning is designed to pave the designated cook’s way to culinary perfection.
 Season well and stress less!

 - 1 onion, halved

 - 1 ½ -to-2 tablespoons Turkey Time poultry seasoning